 If the Board desires to continue meeting remotely pursuant to the provisions of AB 361, the Board must reconsider the circumstances of the state of emergency every thirty days.
-As described at length below, the circumstances remain materially similar to those in existence on September 28, 2021, when the Board adopted Resolution No. 078447; on October 19, 2021, when the Board adopted Resolution No. 078482; and on November 16, 2021 when the Board adopted Resolution No. 078550.
+As described at length below, the circumstances remain materially similar to those in existence on September 28, 2021 when the Board adopted Resolution No. 078447 first invoking the provisions of AB 361, as well as on October 19, 2021, November 16, 2021, and December 14, 2021 when the Board reconsidered the circumstances of the COVID-19 state of emergency.